Top Menu

 Star Christmas ornaments

-Last year I bought a small-ish Christmas tree to have in our living room.
+Last year, I bought a small-ish Christmas tree for our living room.
 I didn't want too many ornaments on it, but the ones I used last Christmas weren't enough for my liking.

-This time around I knew I had to make my own to make it a bit more festive.
+This time around, I knew I had to make my own to make it more festive.

 I love how these Air Dry Modeling Clay star ornaments turned out.
 It's a simple and economical process.
 You can even make extras to give to family and friends!
-Let me show you how I even have a little video with most of the process!
+Let me show you a little video that covers most of the process!

 Hearty air-dry modeling clay - star ornaments